-Many people prefer to buy roll wrap from a school fundraiser brochure because the quality is better.
+Many people prefer to buy roll wrap from a school fundraiser brochure because the quality is much better.
 Charleston Wrap has the largest wrapping paper selection with the most comprehensive designs and the most number of wraps embossed with texture and thickness in the entire fundraising industry.

 Types of Wrapping Paper

 - Regular paper comes in large rolls from the mills and the standard weight is 38 pound paper which is considered lightweight.
 This is what you would expect to find in a regular retail store.
 Charleston Wrap buys 60 pound paper.
 When you print on both sides and include embossing it adds even more weight.
 This process also cost more, as do the number of colors that are printed on the reverse side.
 Many companies only print one color on the reverse side to save money.
 There are also several degrees of color and coatings such as grade 1, 2, 3, 4, C1S or C2S which is coated on one or both sides.
 The lower the grade, the whiter the paper.

 - Metalized/Foil is a foil film adhered to paper and the heavier the paper the better the embossing and feel.
 We carry 8 metalized designs.

 - Dazzle/Holographic is the most expensive wrap and this is film that can be used printed or in its natural form.
 We only sell one design and ours is 4 colors printed and the least amount of footage.

 Core Type Differences

 - Coreless is the least expensive and actually wastes paper.
 The actual square footage that can be used is less because coreless manufacturers use the paper for the core.
 The first foot of paper is rolled very tight causing it to crease thus making it difficult to use.
 Why do companies use coreless?
 Because it saves money, both on the cost of the core as well as shipping and storage.
 A coreless roll is about half the size of a roll with a normal core.